RichDeto/geouy/README.md

 ## History

 This package arises from the conjugation of own ideas with an eye on the region.
-It started as a part of the package where I work with @calcita at https://github.com/calcita/ech, and some geospatial service packages in the region mainly:
+It started as a part of the package where I work with @calcita at [ech](https://github.com/calcita/ech), and some geospatial service packages in the region mainly:
 [geobr](https://github.com/ipeaGIT/geobr) and
 [chilemapas](https://github.com/pachamaltese/chilemapas)

-This walk on the shoulders of giants, allows this package focused on this small country (my beautiful Uruguay), to have its own particularities although it tries to fit especially to `geobr` in its structure and with a view to complementing` ech`.
+This walk on the shoulders of giants, allows this package focused on this small country (my beautiful Uruguay), to have its own particularities although it tries to fit especially to `geobr` in its structure and with a view to complementing `ech`.